Koed00/django-q/docs/install.rst

 Django
 ~~~~~~
 We strive to be compatible with last two major version of Django.
-At the moment this means we support the 1.11.x and 2.2.x releases.
+At the moment this means we support the 2.2.x and 3.0.x releases.

-Since we are now no longer supporting Python 2, we can also not support older versions of Django that do not support Python 3.
+Since we are now no longer supporting Python 2, we can also not support older versions of Django that do not support Python >= 3.6
-For this you can always use the pre 1.0 release, but it's no longer maintained.
+For this you can always use older releases, but they are no longer maintained.